 For 200 years the junction of Main and Washington Streets has been the busiest spot in town.
 In the 1700s Main Street was part of the Great Wagon Road and was often jammed with horses and wagons.
-Three courthouses have anchored the southeast corner, and the Alexander-Withrow House, on the opposite corner, dates from 1789.
+Three courthouses have anchored the southeast corner, and the Alexander-Withrow House (home of The Georges), on the opposite corner, dates from 1789.

 With power lines hidden underground and Washington and Lee University and Virginia Military Institute flanking the downtown core, the historical architecture looks much as it did in the 1860s.
 The museums and cultural events on these campuses are open to the public, offering world class speakers and entertainment.
-Two stylish hotels – The Georges and the Robert E. Lee Hotel – recently opened their doors while Haywood's, Taps, the Red Hen and Rocca are re-energizing the dining scene.
+Two stylish hotels – The Georges and the Robert E. Lee Hotel – overlook Main Street while Haywood's, TAPS, The Red Hen, and Rocca are re-energizing the dining scene.

 The welcome sign on the way into town sets the tone for this scrappy city: "Welcome to Buena Vista.
 6002 Happy Citizens and 3 Old Grouches."
 The phrase was coined by a 1970s businssman as a humorous response to bickering citizens.
 Today, to be one of the grouches is considered an honor and a place of distinction.
 But everyone else?
 They're loving the proximity to the Blue Ridge Parkway, the thrills of the Maury River and the stately profile of Southern Virginia University.